If you're not sure what time of year to visit London, check out the best times to visit.

 February in London

-Enjoy romance, fashion and pancakes with city-wide celebrations in London in February, while children are kept busy with half-term activities.
+Enjoy romance, fashion and Chinese New Year with city-wide celebrations in London in February, while children are kept busy with half-term activities.

 March in London

-Spot the first signs of spring blooms on a visit to London in March, plus join in the Irish celebrations, catch top river events and treat your mum on Mother's Day.
+Spot the first signs of spring blooms on a visit to London in March, plus join in the Irish celebrations, catch top river events, indulge in pancakes and treat your mum on Mother's Day.